I guess everybody has a story or two in store about Nullpointer

 In my case, I finally ended up removing those lines altogether.
 As suspected, the

-was the symptom that I had lost track of
+good old else Nothing was the symptom that I had lost track of

 what I was coding at all – completely lost in nothingness – and I really needed a